-Loines Observatory was constructed in 1908 and named in honor of Maria Mitchell, the world’s first professional female astronomer, who was born in Nantucket in 1818.
-Mitchell went on to create navigation for sailors, served as the Nantucket Atheneum’s first librarian, and discovered the first comet through a telescope, for which she earned a gold medal from the King of Denmark.
+Maria Mitchell was the world’s first professional female astronomer.
+She was born on Nantucket in 1818.
+Mitchell went on to create navigations for sailors, served as the Nantucket Atheneum’s first librarian, and discovered the first comet through a telescope, for which she earned a gold medal from the King of Denmark.

 Loines Observatory offers several opportunities throughout the year for the public to enjoy the telescopes.